tilimot/LINMA2472/HomeworkAD/README.md

 defined in the solution of LabAD.

-Benchmark your implementation and comment on the result, e.g., What is the bottleneck in the computation of the gradient ?
+Benchmark your implementation and comment on the result, e.g., What is the bottleneck in the computation of the hessian-vector product ?
 Does this match your expectation/complexity analysis ?
 How would the memory and time requirement evolve with the size of the neural network ?
 How could this be reduced ?